juliajorstad/PillCounter/README.md

 # PillPal

 This project was developed as a project for educational purposes.

-PillPalApp is a conceptual mobile application to identify pills using a camera or uploaded images.
+PillPalApp is a conceptual mobile application to identify and count pills or capsules using a camera or uploaded images.
 It employs YOLO (You Only Look Once) model for object detection and segmentation, integrated into a user-friendly interface built with
 Kivy and KivyMD as a desktop application for visualization of the project.

 Key Features:
 * Camera Capture: Users can capture images using their device's camera.
 * Image Upload: Users have the option to upload images from their device.
 * YOLO Model Integration: Utilizes the YOLO model for real-time object detection.

+Team members:

+* Julia Jørstad
+* Tuva Aarseth
+* Tønnes Abrahamsen

 ## Requirements
 * Python > 3.8